simondilhas/abstractBIM-Sketch/readme.md

 - Traditional BIM doctrine emphasizes a single model approach where all stakeholders work with one model
 - In practice, architects (primary modelers) may not fully understand or accommodate the needs of other stakeholders
-- This leads to engineers and quantity surveyors reverting to traditional workflows, losing BIM benefits
+- This leads to engineers, building physics, fire safety engineers and quantity surveyors reverting to traditional workflows, losing BIM benefits
-- abstractBIM Sketch empowers stakeholders to leverage BIM data while working with familiar tools
+- abstractBIM Sketch empowers stakeholders to leverage BIM data while working with familiar  userfriendly tools

 ## Features